COVID19 Prevention Checklist Industry Guidance

 - Artists travelling from outside of the state must adhere to all out-of-state travel guidelines as described in the Keep Maine Healthy plan.
 Consider requiring artists from outside the state (excepting other states exempted from quarantine and testing requirements, as described in the Keep Maine Healthy plan) to get tested for COVID-19 prior to arrival and/or quarantine all performers together for a two-week period prior to rehearsal start, throughout rehearsals and during the run of the show.

 - Activities like singing or using a projected voice project respiratory droplets in greater quantity and over greater distance, increasing the risk of COVID-19 transmission, particularly with prolonged exposure.
 Maintain at least 14 feet of separation—and more if possible—between audience members and performers such as vocalists and singers.
 Maximize physical spacing between singers on-stage.
-Face shields are recommended for singers, if practical.
+(Updated 12/4/20)

 - Where possible, install barriers to minimize travel of aerosolized particles from vocalists and brass and woodwind instruments.
 Set up bands and orchestras to maximize social distancing between musicians.
 Consider installing sneeze guards/mute shields between musicians, if possible.